Bifidobacteria: benefits, dosage, contraindications

 Gastritis ✪✪✪✪✪

-A meta-analysis shows that the use of bifidobacteria and lactobacilli in combination with treatment against H. pylori increases the eradication rate by at least 2.
-They also reduce side effects related to the treatment.
-Soluble factors from the bifidobacterium breve strain are capable, in vitro, of modulating the inflammatory response by decreasing the secretion of pro-inflammatory cytokines by intestinal epithelial cells.
-This strain thus helps alleviate intestinal inflammation.
+A meta-analysis shows that the use of bifidobacteria and lactobacilli in combination with treatment against H. pylori increases the eradication rate by at least twofold.
+They also reduce treatment-related side effects.
+Soluble factors from the Bifidobacterium breve strain are able, in vitro, to modulate the inflammatory response by decreasing the secretion of pro-inflammatory cytokines by intestinal epithelial cells.
+This strain therefore helps relieve inflammation in the intestine.

 Posologie